NintendoBrew/TitleDB/README.md

 # TitleDB-2.0
 Exactly what it says, but you cunts can't upload copyrighted material anymore

-Post Scritpum; Don't say shit about the JSON being a HTML file, and not JSON, that's for debugging, and it works just fine.
+POST SCRIPTVM; Don't say shit about the JSON being a HTML file, and not JSON, that's for debugging, and it works just fine.